 Plan your day

-There's lots to see and do in one day, so if you are travelling from afar, we recommend that you plan early and create an itinerary.
-You can find the timings of this event through the email communications that we will send you in the run-up to the event.
+There’s lots to see and do in one day, so if you are travelling to Canterbury from afar, we recommend that you plan early and create an itinerary.
+You can find the timings of our June Open Day through the email communications that we will send you in the run-up to the event.

-Don’t forget, Answers Days run a flexible format, so you can come and go as you please.
-Remember to explore our beautiful city of Canterbury, as well as visiting the University.
+Don’t forget CCCU Open Days run in a flexible format,so you can come and go as you please.

 Canterbury is easy to get to by car or public transport.
 Where possible, we recommend coming by sustainable means or using the park and ride services.